jasonbrianhall/sudoku_solver/README.md

 - CLI version written in Ncurses
 - GUI version designed for Microsoft Windows.

 * Both C++ versions (Windows and CLI) can also generate puzzles to be solved.
 They also have the ability to export puzzles to XML Spreadsheet 2003, which is Excel compatible.
+The Mono version also has a copy board feature which would allow you to copy the board into Excel and Word.

 There is a MS-DOS version written in C++.
 It is fully functional but because DOSBOX is emulated, can be a little slow (see compile.sh on how to compile it).
 It can also generate puzzles since it's based on the C++ Code and export puzzles.